uber/crumb/README.md

 }
 ```

 Note that both extension examples are called `ExperimentsCompiler`.
-Each interface is fully interoperable
+Each interface is fully
-with the other, so you can make one extension that implements both interfaces for code sharing.
+interoperable with the other, so you could make one extension that implements both interfaces for
+code sharing.

 ```java
 @AutoService({ProducerExtension.class, ConsumerExtension.class})